Thireus/GGUF-Tool-Suite/models/GLM-4.5-Air/README.md

 2. 📥 **Download Model Shards** – Use `quant_downloader.sh` to fetch GGUF shards from any recipe.
    - Recipe examples: https://github.com/Thireus/GGUF-Tool-Suite/tree/main/recipe_examples
 3. 🧠 **Run a Downloaded Model** – Sample usage with `llama-cli`.
-4. 🛠️ **Generate a Custom Recipe** – Produce recipes tailored to your rig for optimal perplexity.
+4. 🛠️ **Generate a Custom Recipe** – Produce recipes tailored to your VRAM/RAM target usage for optimum perplexity.

 ---